 You’re giving power to something that is going to run for an extended period.
 Therefore, it’s important for people to really understand what they want before they even begin the process of finding a web designer.

-Make sure you can find a developer, designer, or agency that has the experience already.
+Make sure you can find a las vegas web developer, designer, or agency that has the experience already.
 Don’t make the mistake of paying for their learning experience.
 Make sure they have a portfolio of sites that you would be happy to have for yourself.
 If they don’t, this is a problem.

 Once You Find a Pro, Trust the Process

 But when you find a web designer that has the same visions in line, or at least can understand your vision and what you want out of it, they should help guide you.

 Then, give them the creative license to choose fonts, typography, colors, user flows, etc. If they have been doing this for a long time, trust their relevant experience.

 Your Relationship with Your Web Designer or Agency

 What if you have to spoon-feed each idea about your site or how to build sections?
 Or explain, “This is what this should look like,” or, “This is how the page needs to be designed”?
 At that point, you might as well build it yourself.